 The pandemic accelerates real estate industry trends in response to global economic growth.
 Specifically, the new economy drove a dramatic shift in employer and organizational behavior through flexible and remote workplace policies.

 There have been lasting changes in real estate investments regarding office space as more companies switch to a home or hybrid office arrangement.
-According to Morgan Stanley’s research, office utilizations recently ranged from approximately 15 percent to upwards of 70 percent, a significant decline in commercial property demand from pre-pandemic values.
+According to Barclays, which cited information from the commercial real estate database Costar, the national office vacancy rate has increased from 9.7% to 12.2% over the previous two years.

 The Rise of PropTech